 So, all in all, it turned out pretty darn good.
 I ended up with second overall in the race and got handed an envelope with a little bit of cash in it.
 Can’t turn that one down and it was a huge surprise to me.
 Congratulations are in order to my podium mates Megan Riepma on her win and Wendy Mader as well.

 Congratulations to everyone that raced this weekend.
 Huge props to all of you.
-I couldn’t do it without my awesome sponsors who bail me out of all sorts of crazy things I get myself into.
+I couldn’t do it without my awesome sponsors who bail me out of all sorts of crazy things I get myself into like my own personal bondsman.
 Love all of you!
 A special thanks to Roger, my father in law, who took all the photos on this post.
 He so totally rocks!